ga-wdi-lessons/git-intro/readme.md

 ### Exercise 2: Publish to a remote repository on Github (11:20-11:40)

-The first step is to make sure you have ssh keys set up with GitHub so you don't have to type your password each time you want to push code:
+The first step is to make sure you have SSH keys set up with GitHub so you don't have to type your password each time you want to push code.
+Generally speaking, SSH keys allows you to connect to a server without remembering a password.

 ```
 ssh -T git@github.com